Check full schedule, candidates list and result date

 |3rd

-In 2014 Assembly Elections, Parminder Singh Dhull from Indian National Lok Dal (INLD) won from Julana constituency with a margin of 22,806 votes from Dharmnder Singh Dhull of Indian National Congress, who trailled behind with 31,826 votes.
+In 2014 Assembly Elections, Randhir Singh Kapriwas from Bhartiya Janata Party (BJP) won from Rewari constituency with a margin of 45,466 votes from Satish Yadav of Indian National Lok Dal (INLD), who trailled behind with 11,539 votes.

 |Candidate Name